 over all of the logical PUs in the partition.

 So, the "CPU" column is the grand total of the first three z/VM buckets,

 across all logical PUs, over the time interval of the report, expressed

 as a percent; again, "100" would mean one physical engine's worth.
 The

 By now you have undoubtedly noticed that FCX126 LPAR and FCX202 LPARLOG contain a column called "%Susp".
 This column, called "suspend time", deserves special explanation, because it is widely misunderstood.

 We can begin to understand

-Now, here's the thing about those four D0 R2 counters.
+Now, here's the thing about those D0 R2 counters.
 At each interval, the counters might not add up to 100%.
 In other words, time appears to be missing.
 Why?
-Here's why. z/VM measures those four values using a System z facility called the "CPU timer".
+Here's why. z/VM measures those values using a System z facility called the "CPU timer".
 Here's the thing about a logical PU's CPU timer: it doesn't advance when the logical PU is not dispatched.
-So, the logical PU's undispatched time isn't recorded in any of those four z/VM buckets.
+So, the logical PU's undispatched time isn't recorded in any of those z/VM time buckets.